 SART data is used to identify fertility practices whose results deviate from the standard of care, however they advise on their website to not use the data to compare clinics as a patient.

 SART member clinics agree to be inspected by other members for quality assurance.
 Most major insurance companies will only provide coverage at SART member centers.
-At present, full SART membership and oversight of quality is only available to clinics within the United States and United States territories.
+At present, full SART membership and oversight of quality is only available to clinics within the United States and United States territories and they do not accredit fertility centers outside the US.

 College of American Pathologists (CAP)